learningequality/ricecooker/docs/tutorial/gettingstarted.rst

    have food-related code names.
-Content integration scripts are called "sushi chefs" since they perform the detailed-oriented task of taking external educational resources (🐟), packaging them as individual Kolibri content nodes (🍣), and organizing them nearly into Kolibri channels (🍱).
+Content integration scripts are called "sushi chefs" since they perform the detailed-oriented task of taking external educational resources (🐟), packaging them as individual Kolibri content nodes (🍣), and organizing them neatly into Kolibri channels (🍱).

 Installation